apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The Clapstructor sequence could be tightened up slightly, but not by much.
 * The whole Raging Bot mission (in Spendopticon) could be tightened up in various ways, but seemed too annoying to wade through for pretty small gains.
+* The drawbridge lowering in The Cankerwood could be sped up a bit, but it's pretty quick already.
+* Various sequences in Cold Case: Forgotten Answers, in The Cankerwood, could probably be sped up, but that one's been left alone.
 * The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.
 * The egg-incubation timer in A Good Egg has been left alone; it's already